epfl-ada/ada-2024-project-padawans/README.md

 Make sure to follow the directory structure to ensure the project runs correctly.

 # Timeline
-1. Present different themes obtained with LDA
+1. Present different themes obtained with LDA, depending on the number of topics
 2. Compare the themes obtained with the labels and the genres
 3. Look at the characteristics (country, ratings, box-office) of the themes
 4. Look at the temporal evolution of the themes